Touchstone Talks: Ep 3 - What's Your Number?

 So, once I went into the real world,

-just joining us with Touchstone Talks.
+For those of you just joining us with

-I'm here with Carlos.
+Touchstone Talks, I'm here with Carlos.

 He's with Worcester Square as a partner